HowTo: Install FHEM – MQTT module

 RaspberryPi – Control the RaspberryPi via SSH

-FHEM – Installation auf dem RaspberryPi
+FHEM – Installation on the RaspberryPi

 RaspberryPi - Install MQTT Server on the RaspberryPi